binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 Let's look at the first test, piece by piece:

 {% highlight bash %}
-dir=$(mktemp -d) || return
+file=$(mktemp) || return
 {% endhighlight %}

-Here we make the test directory.
+Here we make the a test file.
 If it happens to fail, we bail here, returning the error code.

 {% highlight bash %}
-printf 'source "%s"\nsourced' "$support_lib" >"$dir"/example
+printf 'source "%s"\nsourced' "$support_lib" >"$file"
 {% endhighlight %}

-This line creates the example file which will be sourced, importing and calling the *sourced* function.
+This line creates the content of the file which will be sourced, importing and calling the *sourced* function.

 {% highlight bash %}
-(source "$dir"/example)
+(source "$file")
 {% endhighlight %}

 Here we source the file.
 On principle, we're using a subshell which are